What Neurotransmitters Are Associated With Anxiety?

 As we have mentioned, anxiety is a natural emotion that most people experience at some point in our lives.
 It can arise in stressful situations, before important events, or as a protective response to potential dangers.
 The connection that we will describe between anxiety and neurotransmitters focuses on the influence of these chemicals on our moods and emotions Next, we will describe some of the main neurotransmitters associated with anxiety and its psychobiological response.

-You may be interested: Brain Plasticity (or Neuroplasticity): What is It?
+You may be interested: Brain Fissures: What They Are, Characteristics and Types

 1. Serotonin